 In lieu of flowers memorial donations can be made to Second Christian Church at 65 W. North Avenue in Hagerstown, Maryland.

-To send flowers to the family of John Henry Jackson, please visit our Heartfelt Sympathies Store.
+To send flowers to the family or plant a tree in memory of John Henry Jackson, please visit our Heartfelt Sympathies Store.